s341507/data2410-portfolio2/docs/rapport.md

 mv ./zabbix_agent.psk /opt/zabbix/zabbix_agent.psk
 ```

-The following script is an update to the `zabbix-agent.conf` file.
+The following code block is an update to the `zabbix-agent.conf` file.

 ```bash
 TLSConnect=psk